-The optimisation of finances resources is a measure of the ability of municipalities to achieve targeted outputs by utilsing the minimum amount of input.
+The optimisation of finances resources is a measure of the ability of municipalities to achieve targeted outputs by utilising the mínimum amount of input.
 According to Pillay, et al (2012), sound financial management in the public sector is an important contributor in achieving greater transparency, accountability, efficiency and effectiveness, fiscal responsibility and, hence, improved governance.
 According to Robbins and Decenzo (2004:20), skill is the ability to demonstrate a system and sequence of behavior that is functionally related to attaining a performance goal.
 The availability of skilled personnel within an organization has a significant impact on the effectiveness and efficiency of that organization to carry out its mandate in the manner in which services are delivered.
-The annual report issued by the City of Tshwane (2018) for the financial year 2016/2017 shows that the municipality received a qualified audit report from the Auditor-General.
+The annual report issued by the City of Tshwane (2015) for the financial year 2013/2014 shows that the municipality received a qualified audit report from the Auditor-General.
 The City of Tshwane is committed into receiving unqualified audit reports in the years ahead.
 Attempts have been made to learn from past mistakes and make significant improvements in financial management and proper auditing and accounting.
 Evans (2011:288) defines performance management as the extent to which an individual contributes to achieving the goals and objectives of an organization.
-High-performance work is characterized by flexibility, innovation, knowledge and skill sharing, alignment with organizational directions, customer focus, and rapid response to business needs and marketplace requirements.
+Good performance is characterized by flexibility, innovation, knowledge and skill in the given projects, alignment with organizational plannings, and customer needs.
 The Municipal Systems Act 32 of 2000 defines performance management as an iterative process of setting targets, monitoring performance against those targets, and taking steps to improve performance.
 Financial management can help municipalities to work more effectively towards meeting development challenges, because finance allows them to assess the impact of the various strategies they are pursuing.
 Finance also enhances accountability, because finance allows municipal councilors and staff, and local communities, to monitor whether they are receiving value for money spent on various services.
-Performance management is not only about monitoring and measuring.
 Finance is also about organizational culture- the attitudes and practices which inform how municipal staff work on a daily basis.
 Municipalities must promote a culture of performance management in their structures, political offices, and administration.
 In other words, municipalities must encourage working practices which are economical, effective, efficient and accountable.
 According to Atkinson (2012:48), there are three domains in performance management: planning, progress review and evaluation.
 The framework presents an integrated model for the management of organizational performance.